In these uncertain times for sport and physical activity providers, it's important to keep up to date on the latest

 For specific questions, the best source of information on your specific sport or activity will be from your National Governing Body - be sure to check their website for guidance as well as Calderdale Council, Sport England and the Government website.

-If you don't see the answer to your questions on any of t or from your National Governing Body, please email ActiveCalderdale@calderdale.gov.uk and we will get back to you as soon as we can.
+If you don't see the answer to your questions on any of these or from your National Governing Body, please email ActiveCalderdale@calderdale.gov.uk and we will get back to you as soon as we can.

 In October, Sport England released their Return to Play Fund to offer financial support to groups, clubs and organisations who’ve been impacted by restrictions brought in to tackle the disease, with grants ranging from £300 to £50,000.